 Since the elements which correlate with the crown chakra are thought and silence, it could also be beneficial to seek out an environment which is conducive to both of those things: most notably, a silent meditation retreat.
 I completed ten days of silent meditation in Thailand, and it was an incredibly growing experience.
 There are countless meditation retreats all over the world, with many in Thailand especially.
 If this seems like too much of a jump from zero to sixty, consider taking a self-guided journey to a few of the many gorgeous temples of Southeast Asia, such as those in Chiang Rai, Thailand and Indonesia.

-Each chakra plays an important role in empowering us to be our best selves, and the crown chakra is no exception.
+Each chakra plays an important role in empowering us to be our best selves, and this one is no exception.
 Our connection to something greater allows us to approach our lives with purpose, divine inspiration, wonder, and a broader perspective.
 Further, aligned crown chakras can remind us all of our connectedness to each other and all things, encouraging us to live from a place of unity and lovingkindness — what a beautiful world we could create.